 - Nov.
 4th, 2021- Riverside Angel Summit Closing

-A subsidiary company Citrus Seeds LLC was setup by the Riverside Angel Summit to fund the startups which speaks of the long-term commitment we can expect from the summit organizers.
+A subsidiary company, Citrus Seeds LLC, was set up by the Riverside Angel Summit to fund the startups.
+This speaks of the long-term commitment we can expect from the summit organizers.

-Another noticeable event we reported about this week is the upcoming hackathon called ‘Hack for a sustainable future’.
-It will be co-run by Esri, an internationally known GIS software company from Redlands, California and TechCrunch.
+Another noticeable event we reported this week is the upcoming hackathon, “Hack for a sustainable future.”
+It will be co-run by Esri, an internationally known GIS software company from Redlands, California, and TechCrunch.

-This week another important event we covered the news about was 2021 Spirit of Entrepreneur Awards.
+Another important event we covered in the news was the 2021 Spirit of Entrepreneur Awards.
 The event will have a televised broadcast.
-The coveted event is into its19th year and has been a key sponsor for aspiring startups.
-For instance, a startup called Blue that recently raised $1M in crowd-based funding once won the Student Fast Pitch Competition in the Spirit Awards program.
+The coveted event is in its 19th year and has been a key sponsor for aspiring startups.
+For instance, a startup called Blue recently raised $1M in crowd-based funding and won the Student Fast Pitch Competition in the Spirit Awards program.

 We covered four Inland Empire startups that raised crowdfunding through crowdfunding platforms like Republic and StartEngine.
-Notable campaigns were that of Blue Communications (the social introduction app we mentioned above) and Relay, a Riverside county startup that connects truck drivers with carrier companies.
-Both raised $1M and $500k respectively.
+Notable campaigns were Blue Communications (the social introduction app we mentioned above) and Relay, a Riverside county startup connecting truck drivers with carrier companies.
+Both raised $1M and $500k, respectively.

 The pandemic forced 1000s of small companies out of business, and the negative impact was comparatively more for women entrepreneurs.
 We published a list of seven key resources that women founders and entrepreneurs from the Inland Empire can use to get funding, advice, and other resources.

-If you want to read what we covered in the previous week, here’s a link to the last week’s roundup of important news we covered.
+If you want to read what we covered the previous week, here’s a link to the last week’s roundup of important news.

 0 Comments